-The main purpose of the bylaw is to protect property from damage associated with Cowichan River flooding.
+PROTECT LIFE Habitable areas of homes need to be above flood levels to provide a haven during the high water levels reached during and after extreme precipitation events.
+Design of buildings should also ensure that life support systems-communication systems, space heating, fire protection, key emergency access and egress routes-will remain functional while the river is in flood.
+PROTECT PROPERTY The main purpose of the bylaw is to protect property from damage associated with the Cowichan and Koksilah Rivers flooding.
 This includes buildings, structures and the contents of the buildings-furniture, appliances and other household effects.
 While some homeowners may be able to obtain flood insurance, the best protection against property damage from flooding is to locate buildings above the flood level expected during the building's lifetime.
 This bylaw does not apply to accessory buildings that are unlikely to be seriously damaged by flooding nor to those that do not contain household goods that would be damaged or destroyed by flooding.

-SUSTAIN THE ENVIRONMENT AND PROTECT SHORELINE CHARACTER

-The new regulations minimize the possibility that floods will result in building materials and other debris ending up in the river or downstream in Cowichan Bay.
+SUSTAIN THE ENVIRONMENT AND PROTECT SHORELINE CHARACTER The new regulations minimize the possibility that floods will result in building materials and other debris ending up in the river or downstream in Cowichan Bay.
 They also prevent new buildings from crowding the riverbank.
-Minimum flood construction levels also protect sensitive riparian ecosystems that support diverse plant, animal and insect communities.
-Protection of the riparian environment adjacent to the Cowichan

-River is the main purpose of the riparian area protection development permit area designations in the Official Community Plan for the Electoral Areas and development permits accordance with the related permit guidelines.
-Requiring that new buildings be constructed above expected flood levels also has beneficial consequences for the river and riparian ecosystems.
+Minimum FCLs also protect sensitive riparian and coastal ecosystems that support diverse plant, animal and insect communities.
+Protection of the riparian environment adjacent to the Cowichan Koksilah Rivers is the main purpose of the riparian area protection development permit area designations in the Official Community Plan for the Electoral Areas and development permits issued in accordance with the related permit guidelines.
+Requiring that new buildings be constructed above expected flood levels also has beneficial consequences for the river, coastal and riparian ecosystems.
 WHAT DOES THE BYLAW MEAN?